arcjet/arcjet-js/examples/nextjs-14-clerk-rl/README.md

 * Unauthenticated users receive a low rate limit based on the user IP address.
 * Users authenticated with Clerk have a higher rate limit based on the Clerk user ID.
+* A bot detection rule is also added to check all requests.

 ## How to use